Time arrow without past hypothesis: a toy model explanation: Time-symmetric model

 \section{Time-symmetric model}

-Although the $\hs \inter$ toy model is reversible, it is not time-symmetric: \begin{remarque} If $f$ is temporally symmetric by $T$ then for all $n \in \N, Tf^nT= f^{-n}$.
-Consequently, since $\hs\inter$ and $\inter^{-1}\hs^{-1}$ do not have the same asymptotic behaviour, they are not temporally symmetric. \end{remarque}
+Although the $\hs \inter$ toy model is time-reversible, it is not time-symmetric: \begin{remarque} If $f$ is time-symmetric by $T$ then for all $n \in \N, Tf^nT= f^{-n}$.
+Consequently, since $\hs\inter$ and $\inter^{-1}\hs^{-1}$ do not have the same asymptotic behaviour, they are not time-symmetric. \end{remarque}

 However, there is a way to time-symmetrize the dynamics, by extending the state space to $2$ bits of information per port, i.e. by working on $ \mathcal{C}_2$.
 First of all notice that step $\hs$ is already defined for an arbitrary $ \mathcal{C}_n$, and time-symmetric under conjugation by the involution $T$.
 We only need to extend step $\inter$, because although $\inter$ is not time-symmetric under conjugation by that same conjugation $T$.
 Indeed, the orientation of the particles affects the behaviour of $\inter$: a pattern may merge or not depending on whether we apply $T$.